thomaspaulson/invoiceme/readme.md

 ## About InvoiceMe

-Invoice Me is used for invoicing gst bill for small/medium  business like limecoke.com
+Invoice Me is used for invoicing gst bill for small/medium  business like limecoke.com.

+Developed based on Domain-Driven Design approach with scalable & decoupled architecture.

 For more details, visit [invoice.limecoke.com](https://invoice.limecoke.com)